TheColombianTeam/GPUScheduling/README.md

 To validate the scheduler policy implemented, please modify the `SCHEDULER_POLICY` variable on `run.sh` according to the information above.

-MODIFICATIONS MY LAST PUSH
+### **ODIFICATIONS MY LAST PUSH
-i) Modified zero padding (__complete method) inside scheduler classes instead as a stand alone method and modified it in order to also substain rectangular tiling ii) Implemented and testedschedulers algorithms : 2LRR
+i) Modified zero padding (__complete method) inside scheduler classes instead as a stand alone method and modified it in order to also substain rectangular tiling ii) Implemented and testedschedulers algorithms : 2LRR, GRR iii )Increased dimentions of golden values in order observe psuedo-dynamic scheduling